The World’s Largest Living Lizard, The Komodo Dragon

-The increasing interest in the tourism sector has helped to raise the awareness of this species and encourage its protection by the Indonesian Government.
+The increasing interest in the tourism sector has helped to raise awareness of this species and encourage its protection by the Indonesian Government.
 The illegal trafficking of the species to the Asian market for medicinal purposes is an area that the authorities are actively working to prohibit.
 A Komodo Dragon can sell for 500 million rupiahs on the illegal wildlife market.
-Police in East Java has made arrests of those involved in selling the animal as recently as early 2019.
+Police in East Java have made arrests of those involved in selling the animal as recently as early 2019.

-The Komodo National Park was established in 1980 to help protect the vulnerable species both from over-tourism and the destruction of their natural habitat.
+The Komodo National Park was established in 1980 to help protect vulnerable species both from over-tourism and the destruction of their natural habitat.
 The park is now a UNESCO World Heritage-listed site with active work to educate the local people about the wildlife that resides there including the Komodo Dragons.
 While not considered endangered, they have been listed as a vulnerable species.

 Can a Komodo Dragon swim?

 Surprisingly, yes; the Komodo Dragon can swim!
 They can run, climb and swim, making them a serious predator.
 The Komodo has been said to swim in a similar style to a crocodile which is why the local people gave the monitor lizard its native name ‘Ora’ which means ‘land crocodile.
 They have been seen in the ocean away from the shore and swim between places in search of food.
 They have been known to swim for hours at a time.

 How many Komodo Dragons are there in the world?